-As per 31 December 2021, the Board of Directors of ERGO Insurance NV/SA is composed of 8 members: i.e. 3 executive directors (CEO, CRO and CFO) and 5 non-executive directors, of which 2 directors meet the independence criteria specified in article 48 of the Solvency II Act (the former article 526ter of the Companies Code).
+As per 31 December 2022, the Board of Directors of ERGO Insurance NV/SA is composed of 8 members: i.e. 3 executive directors (CEO, CFO and CAO replacing the CRO) and 5 non-executive directors, of which 2 directors meet the independence criteria specified in articles 15.94° and 48 of the Solvency II Act (the former article 526ter of the Companies Code).

-The Chairman of the Board of Directors is appointed by the members of the Board of Directors amongst the nonexecutive directors and is not the same person as the Chairman of the Management Committee or the Chairman of the Audit and Risk Committee.
+The Chairman of the Board of Directors is appointed by the members of the Board of Directors amongst the non-executive directors and is not the same person as the Chairman of the Management Committee or the Chairman of the Audit and Risk Committee.
 If the Chairman is unable to attend a meeting, he will appoint a non-executive director to chair the meeting.